wojteksz128/spring-basic-auth-csrf-starter/README.md

 # Spring-Basic-Auth-CSRF-Starter
 Simple Spring Boot example exaplined how to protect REST API using Basic Authentication with CSRF.
+Application uses H2 database to store user.

 ### Running from the Command Line
 Before run the service make sure you have installed: